aodr3w/keiji-bus/README.md

 ```

-- if nothing shows up in the terminal, check the logs in $HOME/.keiji/logs/services/bus.log
+- if nothing shows up in the terminal, check the logs in `$HOME/.keiji/logs/services/bus.log`

 ## Integration

 keiji-bus enables interprocess communication in the keiji task scheduling system. it allows the main application to send task and system control messages to the scheduler in a decoupled and reliable manner

-License
+## License
 keiji-bus is open-source software licensed under the MIT License.
 See the LICENSE file for more details.

-This README now better reflects the functionality and usage of the keiji-bus based on the code provided.
-It provides a clear description of the system's components, how they work, and how users can interact with them.